LauFe/pf_localisation/data/real_data/README.md

 To play back any bag file run `rosbag play <file>`.
 In another terminal try listing the available topics (`rostopic list`) and try listening to each (`rostopic echo <topic_name>`).

 *NOTE: The file `trace0.bag` is probably the best to start testing your algorithm with.
-It has simpler and slower motions, with only a few rotational motions.*
+It has simpler and slower motions, with mostly motion in straight lines and only a few rotational motions.*

 ## Localisation using in-built AMCL algorithm